davidgirdhar/Notes/aws/basics.md

     is a logical, fully redundant distributed edge routing function that sits at the edge of your VPC.
 As it is capable of terminating VPN connections from your on-prem or customer environments, the VPG is the VPN concentrator on the Amazon side of the Site-to-Site VPN connection.

 ### Amazon Virtual Private Cloud (Amazon VPC)
     lets you provision a logically isolated section of the AWS Cloud where you can launch AWS resources in a virtual network that you define.
 You have complete control over your virtual networking environment, including the selection of your own IP address range, creation of subnets, and configuration of route tables and network gateways.
 You can use both IPv4 and IPv6 in your VPC for secure and easy access to resources and applications.
+A VPC can span all Availability Zones within an AWS Region.

 ### Identities
     are the IAM resource objects that are used to identify and group.
 You can attach a policy to an IAM identity.
 These include users, groups, and roles.